Kole Calhoun Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.
+- The Rays pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays' 3.82 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.82 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in the league.
+- The Rays allow the third-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last outing on Saturday against the New York Yankees, the righty went six scoreless innings while surrendering one hit.
+- The righty's last appearance came on Sunday against the New York Yankees, when he threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.